apollo

 Drug Warnings

-People who have been vaccinated with VARICELLA (LIVE ATTENUATED) should avoid close contact for up to 6 weeks with the following individuals: who have not been previously vaccinated against chickenpox, children/adults/pregnant women who have never had chickenpox, who have a weak immune system or receiving immune suppressants, and new-born babies whose mother have never had chickenpox.
-Adults and children with weak immune systems who receive VARICELLA (LIVE ATTENUATED) should be closely monitored as this vaccine is less effective in these people.
-In people who have undergone blood or plasma transfusion, who had taken human normal immunoglobulin or varicella-zoster immunoglobulin, VARICELLA (LIVE ATTENUATED) vaccine should be avoided or postponed for at least five months in these people.
-Besides, people should not receive any immunoglobulin medicines for one month following VARICELLA (LIVE ATTENUATED).
-You should not take pain killer (aspirin) for six weeks following VARICELLA (LIVE ATTENUATED) as it may cause Reye syndrome (a severe condition that causes liver and brain damage).
-Women of childbearing potential should use reliable contraceptive methods as it is not recommended to get pregnant for one month following VARICELLA (LIVE ATTENUATED) vaccination.
+People who have been vaccinated with Varicella (live Attenuated) should avoid close contact for up to 6 weeks with the following individuals: who have not been previously vaccinated against chickenpox, children/adults/pregnant women who have never had chickenpox, who have a weak immune system or receiving immune suppressants, and new-born babies whose mother have never had chickenpox.
+Adults and children with weak immune systems who receive Varicella (live Attenuated) should be closely monitored as this vaccine is less effective in these people.
+In people who have undergone blood or plasma transfusion and who have taken human normal immunoglobulin or varicella-zoster immunoglobulin, the Varicella (live Attenuated) vaccine should be avoided or postponed for at least five months.
+Besides, people should not receive any immunoglobulin medicines for one month following Varicella (live Attenuated).
+You should not take painkillers (aspirin) for six weeks following Varicella (live Attenuated) as it may cause Reye syndrome (a severe condition that causes liver and brain damage).
+Women of childbearing potential should use reliable contraceptive methods as it is not recommended to get pregnant for one month following Varicella (live Attenuated) vaccination.

 Drug Interactions